chocolatey/choco-wiki/CreatePackagesQuickStart.md

       * _git clone [[https://github.com/chocolatey/chocolateytemplates.git]]_
       * _cd chocolateytemplates\_templates_
       * _warmup  addTemplateFolder chocolatey "%CD%\chocolatey"_
-   * Add replacements.
+   * **Optional:** Add replacements.
 You can get more creative once you start making more complicated packages.
       * *warmup addTextReplacement ____CHOCO_PKG_OWNER_NAME____ "Your Name"*
          * **Note** that the CHOCO replacement starts and ends with **two** underscores.
 Wiki formatting makes it hard to write it down here.
 (could be same as other)